Our K-6 ACE Classes

 Acers put their new strategies into action through friendly games with classmates.
 Our instructor helps students reflect on their games, pointing out strong ideas and opportunities for improvement.

-As students grow more confident, they may participate in mini tournaments and strategy challenges within the club.
+ACE also holds chess tournaments with awards every year.
 Through these games, Acers learn not only how to win gracefully, but also how to learn from every match.